ATMackay/implied_volatility_calculator/README.md

-# mako_interview task
+# Mako Interview Task - Alex Mackay

-The implied volatility calculator (ivc) python programme imports trade data from the file "input.csv", calculates the market volatility for each trade and exports the data to a new CSV file.
+The implied volatility calculator (ivc) python program imports trade data from the file "input.csv", calculates the market volatility for each trade and exports the data to a new CSV file.

 * ivc_oo.py - Object oriented python code containing volatility solver classes,